IsmaUPC/Quests/index.md

 With this in mind, we could associate Quests with crusades and missions with something more like a task.

+## Guiding player’s attention

+While designing a mission we have to take into account that we are creating an experience.
+For this we must take into account certain psychological factors that will help us create a better experience for our player.

+This is where we will talk about how to properly capture his attention.

+This is why we must talk about some human and psychological behaviors that can help us create this content.

+We will analyze from a point closer to our player.
+What is it that makes our player interested in missions and have a desire for more?
+One of our tasks as designers is to satisfy with quality experiences, but how do you make them want a new experience or how do you exploit those needs in a crafty way?

+If our goal is to create a complete Quest, we may have some behavioral guidelines that most people follow.

+** Illusion of power: **
+Giving you the freedom to choose different options during the Quest can help us convey the feeling that the player is making relevant decisions.
+We will also get him to get more involved in the plot due to the consequences of his actions. thus creating a positive experience that facilitates the transmission of that illusion of power.

+Since if you satisfy these three basic needs:

+- Free will
+- Deal with the consequences of your actions
+- Situations close to reality.

+This will provide a much more satisfying experience.

+** Collectionism: **
+This section is very important if you consider Achiever type players.
+Surely you are a connoisseur of video games that exploit the feature of completing collections, such as the kolog seeds in "Zelda Breath of The Wild" or the stars in "Mario Odyssey".

+This takes advantage of one of the basic human instincts, inherited from our ancestors who walked while discovering and collecting new resources, a habit that over the years created this instinct to take or possess something.

+The satisfaction that human beings feel when completing a collection, seeing all its parts together and feeling that it has been completed, is the satisfaction that we will take advantage of.

+** The need to finish what was started: **
+As a human being, it is not usually pleasant to leave things in the middle of the process, we usually feel the feeling of having to finish what we started.
+This takes advantage of the feeling of responsibility and the ego of our player.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for